Understanding Societal Stereotypes And How They Can Be Harmful

 Various sources, such as the media, parents, family members, culture, schools, and society, can inform and shape societal stereotypes.
 When an individual encounters someone from a particular group, a stereotype may automatically come to mind in a process called stereotype activation.
 Stereotypes can be seemingly positive, neutral, or negative.
 For instance, a seemingly “positive” stereotype about women could be that women are seen as more nurturing than men, while a negative stereotype could be that women are seen as not well-suited for leadership positions as men because they are “too emotional.”

-The stereotypes an individual holds onto may be perpetuated by several factors, such as their social circle and exposure to members of the groups they are stereotyping.
+The stereotypes an individual holds onto may be perpetuated by several factors, such as their social circle and exposure to members of the social groups they are stereotyping.
 Dynamics like confirmation bias and illusory correlation can also create and perpetuate stereotypes.

 Social stereotypes can exist for various groups and identities, and the exact assumptions can vary by culture and personal experience.
 Still, stereotypes are often focused on gender, race, ethnicity, sexual orientation, socioeconomic status, age, religion, and mental health.

-The harmful effects of stereotypes
+The harmful effects of social stereotypes

 Getty/AnnaStills